compulim/redux-websocket-bridge/README.md

 #### Sending action as JSON

-> Using this feature will make your action not complies with FSA.

 You can also opt-in to send any action dispatched to your store thru WebSocket.
 On the action object, set `meta.send` to `true` (or your namespace).
 When you dispatch the action, the bridge will also `JSON.stringify` and send a copy of the action to WebSocket.

 ```js